Campus Security Authorities (CSAs)

 CSA Role & Responsibilities

-- Date and time crime occurred
+- Date and time the crime occurred

-- Type of crime
+- Description of the crime

-- Location of crime
+- Location where the crime occurred

 CSAs & Confidentiality